N-1-K-k-1/RESTClient/README.md

  ![enter image description here](https://bitbucket.org/N1Kk1/kotlinrestclient/raw/698b1c2a0c1bef9338a4a120a42533c72479bcaf/imgs/DELETE.png =500x)

  6. #### **ALL 4 REQUESTS**
- When you push ALL 4 REQUESTS button you need to enter the number of clients again, because this button executes all previous requests together.
+ This button executes all previous requests together.
  ![enter image description here](https://bitbucket.org/N1Kk1/kotlinrestclient/raw/698b1c2a0c1bef9338a4a120a42533c72479bcaf/imgs/ALLFOUR1.png =500x)
  After that, press ENTER and you will see response time of the four requests and response of the last (DELETE) request.
  ![enter image description here](https://bitbucket.org/N1Kk1/kotlinrestclient/raw/698b1c2a0c1bef9338a4a120a42533c72479bcaf/imgs/ALLFOUR2.png =500x)